imbrianj/switchBoard/README.md

    * [Install GIMX](https://github.com/matlo/GIMX/releases) version 2.0x+ (earlier versions won't work)
    * Refer to the [detailed instruction for spoofing your Bluetooth dongle's MAC address](http://gimx.fr/wiki/index.php?title=Command_line#Linux_.2B_bluetooth_.2B_PS3).
    * :point_up: Tips:
-     * The above instructions pressume you have plugged your Sixaxis into your PS3, pressed the controller's PS button to pair it, unpluged the controller from the PS3, and pluged back into your SwitchBoard device.
+     * The above instructions assume you have plugged your Sixaxis into your PS3, pressed the controller's PS button to pair it, unplugged the controller from the PS3, and pluged back into your SwitchBoard device.
      * Keep note of the Bluetooth addresses of both your PS3 controller (aka Current Bluetooth Device Address, or sixaxis_bt_address) and PS3 console (aka Current Bluetooth master, or ps3_bt_address).
 You'll need to add the PS3 Bluetooth address in your config/config.js file and you'll need the controller address to copy over to your dongle

 ### Controlling your PS3 -- via a Raspberry Pi set up as a presistent server